MadeleineOman/home/README.md

 <br />

 ### Teaching experience
-Outside of research I'm very passionate about improving the undergraduate learning experience.
-I hold numerous roles in UTM academic student support programs including as a Senior Program Assistant at the [Facilitated Study Group Program](https://www.utm.utoronto.ca/asc/facilitated-study-groups-fsgs) and heading the [International Mentorship in Academic and Canadian Culture Program](https://www.utm.utoronto.ca/language-studies/experiential-learning/imacc).
+Outside of research I'm very passionate about the science of learnng and using actuve learning techniques to improve the undergraduate learning experience.
+I've held numerous roles in UfT academic student support programs including as a Senior Program Assistant at the [Facilitated Study Group Program](https://www.utm.utoronto.ca/asc/facilitated-study-groups-fsgs) and heading the [International Mentorship in Academic and Canadian Culture Program](https://www.utm.utoronto.ca/language-studies/student-resources/imacc-support-international-students).
+I'm also passionate in my role as a Teaching Assistant, having developed [course content](2020 BIO353 - Lab 4 _ Studentcopy_auxin_NPA_cytokinin.pdf) and held a position within the [TA training department](https://tatp.utoronto.ca/).

-### Contact me